dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-dcmdir/README.md

      -c <dicomdir>            create new directory file <dicomdir> with references to DICOM files specified by file.. or directory.. arguments
+        --csv <csv-file>      import records from CSV file with hex encoded tag values or keywords of the DICOM Attributes as headers.
+                              The CSV may also contain the additional Query/Retrieve Attributes :
+                              Number of Patient Related Studies | (0020,1200) Number of Patient Related | (0020,1202)
-     -d <dicomdir>            delete records referring DICOM files specified by file.. or directory.. arguments from
+                              Number of Patient Related Instances | (0020,1204) Number of Study Related Series | (0020,1206) Number of Study Related Instances | (0020,1208) Number of Series Related Instances | (0020,1209) -d <dicomdir>            delete records referring DICOM files specified by file.. or directory.. arguments from
                               existing directory file <dicomdir> by setting